How to Make Tiramisù | Authentic Italian Dessert Recipe

-In Italian, “tiramisu” means “pick-me-up.”
-And it’s no wonder how this classic dessert got its name, as it’s chock full of strong coffee!
-A tiramisu is best made at home; you’ll rarely see an Italian order one in a restaurant.
+In Italian, “tiramisù” means “pick-me-up.”
+It’s no wonder how this classic dessert got its name, as it’s chock full of coffee!
+A tiramisù is best made at home; you’ll rarely see an Italian order one in a restaurant.
 In fact, if you’ve never had an authentic homemade tiramisù, chances are you’ve never tried the real thing.
 Restaurants notoriously cut corners and fill theirs with whipped cream and other substitutes.
-So roll up your sleeves, it’s time to make the traditional delicacy in the authentic Italian fashion.
+So roll up your sleeves, it’s time to make the traditional delicacy in the authentic Italian fashion!

-Italians use moka coffee for tiramisu, such as those made by Bialetti brewers.
+Italians use “moka” coffee for tiramisù, such as those made by Bialetti brewers.
 Despite a misconception to the contrary, this coffee isn’t actually espresso although it’s just as strong.
-For an authentic tiramisu, we recommend using a moka pot (you can find one here), but it’s also acceptable to use espresso which is easily obtained from a coffee shop.
+For an authentic tiramisù, we recommend using a moka pot, but it’s also acceptable to use espresso which is easily obtained from a coffee shop.

-Regarding savoiardi: the soft, mushy ladyfingers available in most grocery stores simply won’t do.
+Regarding “savoiardi:” the soft, mushy ladyfingers available in most grocery stores simply won’t do.
 If you have a local Italian market you can pick up the crunchier, genuine biscuits.
 While many foreign recipes call for making your own savoiardi, this is almost unheard of in Italy.
 It’s sort of like making your own Oreo cookies for an Oreo cheesecake…

 For this recipe, you will need:

-Separate the egg whites from the egg yolks.
-Save the yolks for later and beat the whites until they become light and fluffy.
-Set aside for later.
+Separate the egg whites from the egg yolks into two mixing bowls.
+Save the whites for later.